kuzzleio/documentation/src/sdk-reference/js/5/kuzzle/connect/index.md

 title: connect
 description: Kuzzle:connect
 ---

 # connect
 Connects to Kuzzle using the `host` parameter provided in the constructor.
 Has no effect if ``connect`` is set to ``auto``, unless ``disconnect`` has been called first.

----

-## Return value

-Returns the `Kuzzle` object to allow chaining.

----

 ## Callback Response